 pathA character string specifying the API endpoint path.
 Supports

-glue::glue().req_dataRequest data.
-For GET requests, this is used as query parameters.
-For other methods, this is sent as JSON in the request body.
+bodyRequest body data.
+Sent as JSON in the request body.
 Can be a list or character string (JSON).

 "get","post","put","patch", or"delete".
 Defaults to"get".